Meteor-Community-Packages/Meteor-CollectionFS/README.md

   size100x100gm: function(options) {
     if (options.fileRecord.contentType != 'image/jpeg')
       return null; // jpeg files only

-    // Use Future.wrap for handling async
-    /*
+    var destination = options.destination();
-    var dest = options.destination('jpg').serverFilename; // Set optional extension
+    var dest = destination.serverFilename;

+    // Uses meteorite graphicsmagick
-    var gm = Npm.require('gm'); // GraphicsMagick required need Meteor package gm(options.blob, dest).resize(100,100).quality(90).write(dest, function(err) {
+    gm(options.blob, dest).resize(40, 40).quality(90).write(dest, function(err) {
       if (err) {
        // console.log('GraphicsMagick error ' + err);
        return false;
        // False will trigger rerun, could check options.sumFailes
        // if we only want to rerun 2 times (default limit is 3,
-          // but sumFailes is reset at server idle + wait period) }
+       // but sumFailes is reset at server idle + wait period) } else {
-        else {
-          // console.log('Finished writing image.');
+        console.log('Finished writing image.');
-          return destination('jpg').fileData; // We only return the url for the file, no blob to save since we took care of it
+        //return destination('jpg').fileData.url; // We only return the url for the file, no blob to save since we took care of it
       }
    });

-    */
-    // I failed to deliver a url for this, but don't try again return null;
+   // I failed to deliver a url for this, but don't try again
+    return null;
   },
   soundToWav: function(options) {